Invasive carcinoma of no special type: Terminology

 Invasive carcinoma NST is a type of breast cancer.
 It is one of the invasive breast cancers that originates from the breast ductal system, so that it is a type of ductal carcinoma.
 A defining feature of this ductal carcinoma is that it lacks the "specific differentiating features" of other types of ductal carcinomas.
 It is important to note that IDC, invasive ductal carcinoma NOS, and invasive carcinoma NST all refer to the same type of breast cancer.
 For consistency and to serve an international audience, this article will use invasive ductal NST.

-The terminology of invasive carcinoma NST has undergone recent change.
-Differing opinions within the medical and public health communities have lead to some variance in how this disease is referred in research and clinical settings.
+The terminology of invasive carcinoma NST has undergone change since 2012.
+Differing opinions within the medical and public health communities have led to some variance in how this disease is referred in research and clinical settings.

 In 2012 the International Agency for Research on Cancer (IARC), a sub-department of the WHO, published the 4th edition of the WHO Classification of Tumors of the Breast.
 Previously known as 'invasive ductal carcinoma, not otherwise specified', these most recent guidelines advocated for the use of 'invasive carcinoma of no special type'.

 There are, however, differing opinions and practices.
 The research literature continues to use IDC or invasive ductal carcinoma NOS, and some medical textbooks have offered support for continued use of IDC or invasive ductal carcinoma NOS.

 Signs and symptoms

 In most cases breast cancers are asymptomatic and are detected by routine clinical screening exams.
 In about 30% of cases a breast mass may be felt.
 The mass will not fluctuate with the menstrual period.
 Changes to the overlying skin including dimpling, pinching, orange peel-like texture, or nipple retraction may be seen.
 Non-healing ulcers can form in advanced disease, and were more common historically prior to modern medical care.Metastatic lesions from breast cancer may produce symptoms according to that organ system.
 The most common sites for metastasis are the bone, lung, liver, and brain.
 Skin metastases most commonly extend to the skin overlying the mass, but may spread to the axilla or more distant areas.
-Metastasis to adjacent lympatics may produce palpable masses in the axilla or an orange peel-like texture of the skin of the effected breast.
+Metastasis to adjacent lymphatics may produce palpable masses in the axilla or an orange peel-like texture of the skin of the effected breast.